 During sexual reproduction, the micronuclei of each paramecium undergo meiosis, ultimately halving the genetic content to create a haploid nucleus.
 These are exchanged between the two connected mates.
 The haploid nuclei from each mate fuse to create a new, genetically varied, micronucleus.
-In turn, the new micronucleus replicates to give rise to a new macronucleus, according to de Ondarza’s research website.
+In turn, the new micronucleus replicates to give rise to a new macronucleus.

 "Autogamy is essentially the same thing as conjugation, but it is only happening with a single cell," Forney said.
 During this process, the micronucleus replicates multiple times.
 One of these new micronuclei undergo rearrangement of their genetic content.
-Some DNA is fragmented and some DNA sequences, known as "Internal Eliminated Sequences," are removed, according to de Ondarza’s research website.
+Some DNA is fragmented and some DNA sequences, known as "Internal Eliminated Sequences," are removed, according to the journal Cellular and Molecular Life Sciences.

 The general term "paramecium" refers to a single organism within the genus Paramecium.
-A genus, according to Oregon State University, refers to a closely related group of organisms that share similar characteristics.
+A genus, refers to a closely related group of organisms that share similar characteristics, according to Encyclopedia Britannica.
 The genus Paramecium is further divided in groups known as subgenera, which each contain one or more species.

 Strüder-Kypke said that a method of identifying species known as "DNA barcoding" has been used for Paramecium.
 "Identification of species based on the sequence of a particular fragment of DNA has been referred to as DNA barcoding," she explained.
 "Just like a barcode in the stores identifies each product, a short DNA sequence that is sufficiently divergent, can identify each species."
 One such barcode, the cox1 gene, has been "extensively utilized for the genus Paramecium," Strüder-Kypke said.